No Rest for the Wicked (video game): Development

 Moon Studios, which had a team of 80 people, served as the game's lead developer.
 When the game was revealed in December 2023, Gennadiy Korol, co-founder of the studio, revealed that they had been working on the game for six years.
 The studio first began working on the project following the release of Ori and the Blind Forest: Definitive Edition, though full production quickly stopped as the studio was not "ready to take on online multiplayer, PvP, a full-blown RPG in 3D" at the time.
 Only a small team continued to work on the project while the bulk of the studio worked on Ori and the Will of the Wisps.
 Production of the game officially began in 2018.
 Elements from the Ori games, such as its interconnected worlds, were carried over to this game.
 The team experimented with basic town management mechanics with the "Wellspring Glades" section from Will of the Wisps, before significantly expanding them with No Rest for the Wicked.
 The game is powered by a customized Unity engine.

 According to Thomas Mahler, the game's creative director, combat in the game was designed to be "visceral".
 The system was animation-driven, and players need to observe the combat animation of enemies in order to identify the best timing to strike and dodge.
 Combat in the game was inspired by FromSoftware's games, Monster Hunter, and fighting games.
 The stamina system was added to the game to deter players from mindlessly spamming attacks, and instead encourage to strategize and plan their attacks before striking.
-The visuals of the game was designed to be similar to that of a painting.
+The visuals of the game was designed to be similar to that of a painting, particularly inspired by Italian artist Caravaggio, with emphasis on contrasting lightning and shadows, as well highly saturated colors.
 The team intentionally avoided pursuing photorealistic visuals for the game, believing that it may dilute the game's identity, and avoided adopting a cel-shaded visual style as the team wanted the game to be detailed and "immersive".
 A Song of Ice and Fire and Shakespearean tales inspired the game's world and story.
 With No Rest for the Wicked, the team wanted to shift from "smaller, allegorical" stories from the Ori games, to "an epic fantasy saga" with actual humans who have their own story arcs and conflicts.

 Mahler named Diablo and Path of Exile as the game's potential competitors in February 2023.

+To speed up workflow, the development team used a simplified manager that allows them to change settings on the go, including NPC stash, with a minimalistic UI that is easy to handle.
+Thomas has expressed his thoughts on the use of AI, stating that his team does use AI as a tool to speed up workflow, but reassuring that no generative AI is being used to create art or assets.
+He gave examples of their staff using an AI management tool to help organize their demands more efficiently, or to aid clean-up programming lines of code.